Bell UH-1 Iroquois: New Zealand

 The Royal New Zealand Air Force had an active fleet of 13 Iroquois serving with No. 3 Squadron RNZAF.
 The first delivery was five UH-1D in 1966 followed in 1970 by nine UH-1H and one more UH-1H in 1976.
 All of the UH-1D aircraft were upgraded to 1H specification during the 1970s.
 Two ex-U.S. Army UH-1H attrition airframes were purchased in 1996.
 Three aircraft have been lost in accidents.

 The RNZAF has retired the Iroquois, with the NHIndustries NH90 as its replacement.
 Eight active NH90 helicopters plus one spare have been procured.
 This process was initially expected to be completed by the end of 2013, but was delayed until 2016.
-Individual aircraft were retired as they reach their next major 'group' servicing intervals; the UH-1H was retired as the NH90 fleet stood up.
+Individual aircraft were retired as they reach their next major group servicing intervals; the UH-1H was retired as the NH90 fleet stood up.
 On 21 May 2015, the remaining UH-1H fleet of six helicopters conducted a final tour of the country ahead of its planned retirement on 1 July.
-During 49 years of service the type had seen service in areas including the U.K., Southeast Asia, Timor, the Solomon Islands, various South Pacific nations, and the Antarctic.
+During 49 years of service the type had seen service in areas including the UK, Southeast Asia, Timor, the Solomon Islands, various South Pacific nations, and the Antarctic.

+One was preserved in the New Zealand National museum after its retirement from service in 2013, delivered to the museum in 2015; it had had been in service many decades entering RNZAF service in 1966.

+Pakistan

+During the 1973 floods in Pakistan, the U.S. was the first to send a relief team with six UH-1H helicopters, which operated mainly in the south of Pakistan.
+After completing their mission, the helicopters were left at Dhamial.
+Initially idle for a few months, they were later gifted to Pakistan by the U.S. government, following a proposal made to Prime Minister Bhutto before his state visit to the U.S. in 1974.